UiPath/uipath-mcp-python/docs/quick_start.md

 ## Prerequisites

-Before proceeding, ensure you have the following installed:
+Before proceeding, ensure you have the following prerequisites:

 -   Python 3.11 or higher
 -   `pip` or `uv` package manager
 -   A UiPath Automation Cloud account with appropriate permissions
 -   A [UiPath Personal Access Token](https://docs.uipath.com/automation-cloud/automation-cloud/latest/api-guide/personal-access-tokens) with _Orchestrator API Access scopes_
--   A folder in Orchestrator with a serverless runtime (machine) assigned to it

 ## Creating a New Project